oban-bg/oban/README.md

 Oban provides some helpers to facilitate testing.
 The helpers handle the boilerplate of making assertions on which jobs are enqueued.
-To use the `assert_enqueued/1` and `refute_enqueued/1` helpers in your tests you must include them in your testing module and specify your app's Ecto repo:
+To use the `perform_job/2,3`, `assert_enqueued/1` and `refute_enqueued/1` helpers in your tests you must include them in your testing module and specify your app's Ecto
+repo:

 ```elixir
 use Oban.Testing, repo: MyApp.Repo
 ```

-Now you can assert, refute or list jobs that have been enqueued within your
+Now you can assert, refute or list jobs that have been enqueued within your integration tests:
-tests:

 ```elixir
 assert_enqueued worker: MyWorker, args: %{id: 1}